Files

 Open Exercise6Begin.fmw in FME Workbench.
 The two writer feature types from the previous exercises have been added to the canvas.
 For this exercise, all the source tables are provided in an SQLite database in Merging and Joining Tabular\Data\CoS Data.sqlite

 Add an SQLCreator to the canvas.
-The SQLCreator allows you to initiate a workspace with a database query.
+The SQLCreator lets you create a workspace from a database query.

 Open the SQLCreator parameters, select SQLite as the Format, and navigate to Merging and Joining Tabular\Data\CoS Data.sqlite.